cutterkom/generativeart-circle-lines/readme.md

----
-title: "When Two Points on a Circle Form a Line"
+# When Two Points on a Circle Form a Line
-output:
-  html_document:
-    df_print: paged
----

 There are many ways to produce computer created art.
 I show you one them written in `R`, that leads to images like these: